KPR111/ViT-VAE/README.md

 ## Model Architecture

 ### Combined VAE-ViT Model

-The combined model trains both components simultaneously with a joint loss function.
-This approach allows the VAE to learn latent representations that are both good for reconstruction and useful for classification.
+Our model combines a Variational Autoencoder (VAE) and a Vision Transformer (ViT) in a unified architecture that is trained end-to-end with a joint loss function.
+This approach allows the VAE to learn latent representations that are both good for reconstruction and optimized for classification.

+#### Simultaneous Training Approach

+Unlike traditional methods that might pre-train the VAE separately and then train a classifier on its frozen latent space, our approach:

+1. **Trains both components simultaneously** from scratch
+2. **Uses a combined loss function** that incorporates both reconstruction and classification objectives
+3. **Allows gradient flow** between components, enabling the VAE to learn representations that directly benefit classification
+4. **Applies KL annealing** to balance reconstruction quality and latent space regularization

+This simultaneous training creates a more cohesive model where the latent space serves both reconstruction and classification purposes effectively.

 #### 1. Variational Autoencoder (VAE)
 - **Encoder**: Compresses 224×224×3 RGB images into a 256-dimensional latent space